 will sit or lie quietly on the floor next to their owner

 are unlikely to foul in a public place, designated areas are available outside the Centre

 access to assistance dogs is on a one dog per handler basis

-From autism to dementia, this hour is for anyone who prefers a more quiet setting within The Trafford Centre.
+From autism to dementia, this hour is for anyone who prefers a quieter setting within The Trafford Centre.

 If you prefer us not to set these cookies, please visit our Cookie Settings page or continue browsing our site to accept them.